silverstripe/silverstripe-translatable/docs/en/index.md

 ### Locales and language tags

-For the Translatable class, a "locale" consists of a language code plus a region code separated by an underscore, for example "de_AT" for German language ("de") in the region Austria ("AT").
+For the `Translatable` class, a "locale" consists of a language code plus a region code separated by an underscore, for example "de_AT" for German language ("de") in the region Austria ("AT").
 See [http://www.w3.org/International/articles/language-tags/](http://www.w3.org/International/articles/language-tags/)
 for a detailed description.
+You can get the locale on any object through the `Locale` property, e.g. `$myPage->Locale`.
+For page templates, use `$ContentLocale` instead (it defaults to the locale of the currently displayed page, and falls back to `i18n::get_locale()`).

-Uninstalling/Disabling
+### Uninstalling/Disabling

 Disabling Translatable after creating translations will lead to all pages being shown in the default sitetree regardless of their language.